deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 It fundamentally changed how "identity" is handled in chatmail V2 messaging.
 Chatmail clients, though?
-They don't need to do much more than pulling in a V2 core version, drop some UI elements, adapt some APIs and enjoy compatibility and consistency benefits, as good as it gets.
+They don't need to do much more than pulling in a V2 core version, drop some UI elements, adapt some APIs and enjoy compatibility and consistency benefits.
+It's as relaxing as it sounds.

 Third, low-level chatmail core developments are moored to UI and UX goals, and involve [ongoing usable security research into federated messaging systems](https://passthesalt.ubicast.tv/videos/always-more-secure-analyzing-user-migrations-to-federated-e2ee-messaging-apps-trimmed/).